axibase/atsd-use-cases/python-budget/README.md

 ## Introduction

 [Python](https://www.python.org/) is an easy-to-use and versatile programming language that boasts code readability and functionality for tasks of any size.
-[Pandas](http://pandas.pydata.org/) is an open-source data analytics library designed for Python which offers the functional solutions of a more purpose-specific language like R (`https://www.r-project.org/`) within the Python interface.
 [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) is an enterprise-level data storage and processing environment that features a rule engine, SQL, and visualization functionality.
-Using these three tools, data analysis tasks may be approached from the ground up to unlock meaningful results within a single interface.
+Using these two tools, data analysis tasks may be approached from the ground up to unlock meaningful results within a single interface.

 ## Dataset

-The [Federal Reserve Economic Research Division](https://fred.stlouisfed.org/) of the St. Louis Federal Reserve publishes open-source data on a range of topics from macroeconomic trends such as Gross Domestic Product to microeconomic phenomena like unemployment and producer / consumer price indices.
+The [Federal Reserve Economic Research Division](https://fred.stlouisfed.org/) of the St. Louis Federal Reserve publishes publicly available data on a range of topics related to macroeconomic trends such as GDP, employment and national statistics.

-While native FRED visualization tools have a number of built-in manipulation and export features, meaningful data munging and preparation requires a third-party resource.
-With the ATSD Client for Python and Pandas library, data may be queried using SQL and visualized for external use or analysis.
-This article will focus on the [net lending / borrowing](https://fred.stlouisfed.org/series/AD01RC1Q027SBEA) of the United States Government for the past several decades and explore the way these three tools intersect to facilitate data processing, storage, and exploration functionalities for true Big Data projects.
+While native FRED visualization tools have a number of built-in manipulation and export features, meaningful data wrangling requires specialized capabilities.
+With the ATSD [API Client for Python](https://github.com/axibase/atsd-api-python), data may be queried using SQL and visualized for ad-hoc analysis.
+This article will focus on the [net lending / borrowing](https://fred.stlouisfed.org/series/AD01RC1Q027SBEA) of the United States Government for the past several decades and explore the way these three tools intersect to facilitate data processing.

-### Special Item
+### Handling Special Items

-Because the dataset is annualized, each quarterly value is multiplied by a factor of four.
-This calculation is used to show theoretical annual data should a specific quarter's trends be replicated over the course of the year.
-During the final quarter of 2017, a $250 billion tax relief plan is therefore considered $1 trillion using annualized transformation.
+The `AD01RC1Q027SBEA` series is annualized and each quarterly value is therefore multiplied by a factor of four to arrive at the annual estimate.
+This calculation is used to show the annual total should a specific quarter's trends be replicated over the course of the year.
+During the final quarter of 2017, a $250 billion windfall from the corporate expatriation tax was added to the total by virtue of the annualized calculation.
+In fact, the $250 billion extra income translated to a $1 trillion.
 The original [FRED blog post](https://fredblog.stlouisfed.org/?s=surplus) discussing this data includes a visualization which considers this annualized value:

 ![](images/fred-chart.png)

-Data processing tools in ATSD may perform *ad hoc* data transformations such as the removal of this and other distortions.
-The same dataset is visualized using **Trends** service and applies a [`replace-value`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) setting to remove the special item and replace it without the transformation.
+We will now illustrate how the declarative graphics library in ATSD can be utilized to perform *ad hoc* data transformations such as the removal of this and other special items.
+The same dataset is visualized using **Trends** service and applies a [`replace-value`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) setting to remove the special budget revenue item from the annual total.

 The original data and new data are shown together.
+The range of conclusions one can draw from these two series are vastly different.

 ![](images/non-annualized.png)